lylepmills/buoys/README.md

 buoys is an app for [norns](https://monome.org/norns/).

 READ THIS FIRST: If you're just trying to get started with buoys, make sure to look below for the instructions on reaching "meta mode".
 You'll need to know how to do that so you can load samples into the app.
-Otherwise, if docs aren't your thing, most things should be possible to figure out on your own with a little imagination.
+Otherwise, if docs aren't your thing, most things should be possible to figure out on your own with a little imagination :-)

 ## Concept